jcm93/jmc/readme.md

 Why meTunes?

-    --Removes the massive headaches associated with migrating, transferring or otherwise modifying your music library and its underlying filesystem organization.
+  - Removes the massive headaches associated with migrating, transferring or otherwise modifying your music library and its underlying filesystem organization.
 Metadata is serialized in a sane way, and can be easily modified by the user.
-    --Lets you meaningfully curate your album artwork.
+  - Lets you meaningfully curate your album artwork.
-    --Custom fields for sorting and searching.
+  - Custom fields for sorting and searching.
-    --Shared libraries.
+  - Shared libraries.
-    --Plays albums all the way through, in the correct order.
+  - Plays albums all the way through, in the correct order.
 We have the technology!
-    --Fast, and un-bloated.
+  - Fast, and un-bloated.
-    --Open source!
+  - Open source!

 Installation
 ------------